Seven Unique Celebrated Japanese Birthday and Milestones

 One Year Old (一歳 Issai)

 Age one is a milestone birthday that is uniquely celebrated in Japan.
 Similar to Western culture, Japanese people also have a birthday cake for the one year old.
 However, their version of a special birthday cake has a different meaning.
 The child is given a large, round mochi rice cake called isshou mochi.
 The child is asked to carry the heavy item on their back and in some cases step on it.
 The idea is that the child is both well fed by the rice bundle and also independently able to carry it or smash it.
 Often times the toddler tumbles while trying to carry the heavy isshou mochi, showing that he or she is still a cute and helpless baby.

 Erabitori is another commonly held birthday tradition for a one-year-old.
 During the birthday party, several items are placed around the baby, such as a calculator, abacus, pen, chopsticks, wallet, or ball.
 Whichever object the baby chooses first is thought to foretell their future endeavor or talent.
 For example, if the child selects the pen, she might become a writer or artist.
 If he selects chopsticks, he might become a chef.

 7-5-3 Years Old (七五三 Shichi-go-san)

 Shichi-go-san literally means 7-5-3, three lucky numbers in Japan.
-When a boy or girl is three, a boy is five, and a girl is seven years old, they are taken to the local shrine on November 15th.
+When a birthday boy or girl is three, a boy is five, and a girl is seven years old, they are taken to the local shrine on November 15th.
 All dolled up in traditional garb, boys wear special outfits called hakama or haori, and girls wear kimono.
-It is customary for seven-year-old girls to wear an obi, a kimono sash, for the first time.
+It is a Japanese tradition for seven-year-old girls to wear an obi, a kimono sash, for the first time.
 Understandably, shichi-go-san involves lots of pictures being taken to capture the photogenic youngsters.

 Adult Japanese Birthday Traditions